-As a result of the temporary hours-of-service regulation suspension, affected truck drivers no longer need to stop driving after 14 hours after coming on duty or after 11 consecutive hours in a 14-hour day.
+As a result of the temporary hours-of-service regulation suspension, which was extended on September 11, 2020, affected truck drivers no longer need to stop driving after 14 hours after coming on duty or after 11 consecutive hours in a 14-hour day.
 Similarly, they do not need to abide by the normal hours-of-service rule prohibiting drivers from driving more than 60 hours after 7 consecutive days or 70 hours after 8 consecutive days on duty.
 While the purpose of the temporary suspension is ostensibly to allow truck drivers to deliver critical supplies and personnel to areas affected by the coronavirus pandemic, the potential for a greater number of fatigued truck drivers on the road also increases with less-restrictive regulations.
 Fatigued truck drivers are one of the leading causes of truck accidents.

 If you or someone you love was involved in an accident with a large commercial vehicle, contact Aaron Sachs & Associates, P.C. to learn how our truck accident attorneys can help.
 You shouldn’t have to simply deal with the immense physical, emotional, and financial burdens associated with these types of devastating motor vehicle accidents on your own.
 Trust our firm to fight for the fair compensation you are owed.